 Of course more needs to be done, but I was encouraged by a woman we met walking her dog.
 Seeing us taking pictures of trash in the creek, she asked who we were.
 When Brooks identified himself and Riverkeeper goals, she announced that she would be his ambassador among her many friends.
 Me, too.

+The final debris were cleared away last night from 26 Lombard St., where just days ago another house stood neglected in its East Side neighborhood.
+But, thanks to Buffalo’s newest non-profit, this house fell by deconstruction, not total demolition.
+So instead of wasting away in a landfill, many of the home’s remains will find new life in other corners of the city.
+And the lot where the house once stood will likely become a garden for its very happy, horticulturally-blessed neighbor.
 Volunteers with Buffalo ReUse took down the house, their first deconstruction attempt, in just four days.
 With 6-8 volunteers working each day, through the rain and mud, the group completely dismantled the building to ground level and successfully recycled 1,000s of pounds of material.
 All the salvaged material will be on sale at their Ellicott Street warehouse this Sunday.

 The crew worked under the supervision of national deconstruction consultant David Bennink, of Re-Use Consulting, who has been guiding the founding members along their journey.
 He has clients from coast-to-coast who are trying to change the way societies look at their buildings and their resources.